 The Ice Maiden boots from Columbia are great for ladies who want something very warm but affordable.
 Columbia makes some really good gear and they normally use proprietary technology in their products, which allows them to offer really good prices.
 It’s the same with these boots – they are insulated and waterproof, but they are under $100.

-These are rated for -32 degree Celsius and they feature seam-sealed construction, so you should be able to walk through some deep snow without your feet getting wet.
+These are rated for -32 degrees Celsius and they feature seam-sealed construction, so you should be able to walk through some deep snow without your feet getting wet.

 I honestly think that the temperature rating is a bit exaggerated because the warmth of the boots only comes from the insulation.
 There is some lining around the collar and tongue, but there’s not any inside the actual shoe.